-This plugin adds IDN support to WordPress.
-IDN (Internationalized domain name) is a domain name that contains non-ascii characters.

 This plugin adds IDN support to WordPress, making it an IDNA application.
 An IDN is a domain name that contains non-ascii characters.

 This plugin enables one to set the WordPress address (URL) to an IDN. (instead of the Punycode Representation)

 Examples of an IDN: